home-assistant/home-assistant.io/source/_integrations/switchbot.markdown

 ## SwitchBot Options

-There are four options that can be configured for the Switchbot entities.
-Setting any of these options will apply to all of your switchbot devices.
+There are four options that can be configured for the SwitchBot entities.
+Setting any of these options will apply to all of your switchBot devices.

 - `Time between updates (seconds)`: Increase/Decrease the update interval for the device.
 (Could impact battery life)
-- `Retry count`: How many times to retry sending commands and retry polling your Switchbot devices.
+- `Retry count`: How many times to retry sending commands and retry polling your SwitchBot devices.
 - `Timeout between retries`: How long to wait before retries.
 - `How long to scan for advertisement data`: Bluetooth LE uses advertisement data for device statuses and/or attributes.
 This setting spesifies how long the scan should run.